near/docs/docs/faq/developer-faq.md

 #### near-sdk-rs

-If you're trying to run a Rust smart contract on an Apple M1 (arm64), you'll get an `unsupported platform` error such as:
+If you're trying to build a Rust smart contract on an Apple M1 (`arm64`), you'll get an `unsupported platform` error such as:

 ```text
 npm ERR! code 1